boutroslab/CRISPRAnalyzeR/README.md

 ## How to use the parameters with the recommended Kitematic installation

 In Kitematic, just go to the settings tab and adjust the options.
-Be sure to hit the save button and start/restart CRISPRAnalyzeR.
+__Be sure to hit the save button__ after you have adjusted the settings.

 ![CA_Options](https://github.com/boutroslab/crispr-analyzer/blob/master/images/CA_kitematic_settings.png)